manishbobburi/Git-Notes/basic.md

 `git diff` show's the diff b/w commits, can be used with commit id and without also..

-`git remote` -> list down all the remote connection names
+`git remote` -> list down all the remote connection names..

 Remote connection -> It helps you to link two git repositories for uploading and downloading changes from each otherwise.